gkz/domdocs/_entries/classList.add.md

 type: "void Element.classList.add(String... classes)"
 ---

-Add classes to an element.
+Add one or more classes to an element.

 {% highlight javascript %}
 element.classList.add(c1, c2);